Restore Passwords To Recover Admin User Rights in Jira Server and Data Center

 Good to know:

-• In case it is not possible to edit groups or users, you will need to fix that; please refer to Cannot edit group memberships, as external user management is enabled, please contact your Jira administrators for more information.
+• If you cannot edit groups or users, please refer to Cannot edit group memberships, as external user management is enabled, please contact your Jira administrators for more information.

 • Remove the system property as soon as you have restored admin access.